ELECTAPE-CASS/vim-dvorak/README.markdown

-vim-colemak
+vim-dvorak
 ===========

-Colemak key mappings for Vim.
+Dvorak key mappings for Vim.
 Heavily trimmed and modified version of [Shai Coleman's configuration](http://colemak.com/pub/vim/colemak.vim).

 Install
 -------

 1. Use [vim-plug](https://github.com/junegunn/vim-plug).
-2. Add to `.vimrc`: `Plug 'jooize/vim-colemak'`
+2. Add to `.vimrc`: `Plug 'agentlewis/vim-dvorak'`
 3. Run `vim +PlugInstall`
-4. You probably want to load vim-colemak last.
+4. You probably want to load vim-dvorak last.
 Reload the plugin at the bottom of your Vim configuration.

     ```
-    " Reload vim-colemak to remap any overridden keys
+    " Reload vim-dvorak to remap any overridden keys
-    silent! source "$HOME/.vim/bundle/vim-colemak/plugin/colemak.vim"
+    silent! source "$HOME/.vim/bundle/vim-dvorak/plugin/dvorak.vim"
     ```

     *Note: You might be using `~/.vim/plugged`.*